Terms & Conditions

 (b) the Client Materials will not, when used in accordance with this Agreement and any written instructions given by the Client, infringe third party copyright;

-(c) to the best of its knowledge and belief, the Client Materials will comply with all applicable laws and regulations including all Advertising Regulations; and
+(c) the Client Materials will comply with all applicable laws and regulations including all Advertising Regulations; and

 (d) the Client Materials are accurate and complete in all material respects.